-Experts have agreed that Leonardo painted the youthful adolescent central figure of Christ in the original painting application, then later (precisely “when” is a debated by the experts) in a compositional design experiment in his painting sketch (study), he added the four “Doctors” (the “Rabbis”) later, but, in a far less detailed manner.
-It is also possible that Leonardo’s students assisted him in rendering the four doctors.
+Experts have agreed Leonardo painted the youthful adolescent figure of Christ in the painting, then later (precisely “when” is debated) in a compositional design experiment in his painting sketch (study), he added four “Doctors” (the “Rabbis”) later, but, in a less detailed manner.
+It is possible Leonardo’s students assisted him in rendering the doctors.

-Most experts agree that Leonardo was responsible for painting the slightly more mature variation of Jesus at an even later date, using an “over glazing” technique, which disguises the delicate features of the original Christ figure.
+Some experts believe Leonardo was responsible for painting the slightly more mature variation of Jesus in the Study using an “over glazing” technique, disguising the delicate features of the original youthful Christ figure.

-The historical research indicates that Christ Among The Doctors, a Painting Study (c.1472-95 and/or c.1500-05) by Leonardo da Vinci, not only pre-dates the copy variations of Christ Among the Doctors by Giovanni Battista Cima da Conegliano (c.1504-05), Albrecht Durer (1506), and Bernardino Luini (c.1515-30), but, scientific forensic analysis by Dr. Walter C. McCrone, Ph.D., McCrone Research Institute indicates that the dating time frames and date averages, as well as, evidence of Walnut Oil Binder support the conclusion that Christ Among The Doctors, a Painting Study was painted by Leonardo, and, therefore, by virtue of the scientifically established chronology, it predates the subsequent copy variations by Cima, Durer and Luini.
+Historical research indicates Christ Among The Doctors, a Painting Study (c.1472-95 or c.1500-05) by Leonardo da Vinci, not only pre-dates the copy variations of Christ Among The Doctors by Giovanni Battista Cima da Conegliano (c.1504-05), Albrecht Durer (1506), and Bernardino Luini (c.1515-30), but, scientific forensic analysis by Dr. Walter C. McCrone, Ph.D., McCrone Research Institute indicates the dating time frames and evidence of Walnut Oil Binder support the conclusion that Christ Among The Doctors, a Painting Study was painted by Leonardo, and, by virtue of scientifically established chronology, predates the subsequent copy variations by Cima, Durer and Luini.

-In addition, as a result of the aforementioned “design family relationship”, the original design composition for Christ Among The Doctors, a Painting Study by Leonardo serves as the known design variation “father” of this “design composition” and pre-dates the other “design variations”, which places it execution prior to Cima’s variation, or perhaps even earlier in the case of the central Christ figure.
+In addition, the original design composition for Christ Among The Doctors, a Painting Study by Leonardo serves as the “father” of this design composition and pre-dates the other design variations, which places it prior to Cima’s variation, or perhaps even earlier in the case of the central Christ figure.

-As is often the case, time and continued research will enhance and modify the knowledge, history, provenance and authentication of Christ Among The Doctors, a Painting Study by Leonardo da Vinci — and its relationship with its family of design composition variations by Cima, Durer and Luini.
+Continued research will enhance the knowledge, history, provenance and authentication of Christ Among The Doctors, a Painting Study by Leonardo — and its relationship with its family of design variations by Cima, Durer and Luini.

-In June of 1996, an unprecedented event took place, when London’s National Gallery of Art hung Christ Among The Doctors, a Painting Study (c.1472-95 and/or c.1500-05) by Leonardo da Vinci side-by-side with the National Gallery’s Christ Among the Doctors (c.1515-30) by Bernardino Luini.
-Hosted by Dr. Nicolas Penny, then Curator of Renaissance Paintings (now, Director) of London’s National Gallery of Art, Dering and a team of international experts flew into London, to review the scientific forensic analysis of the Leonardo and to view a side-by-side comparison between Leonardo’s study and Luini’s finished painting.
-Participants in the June 1996 side-by-side viewing of the two Christ Among the Doctors paintings at London’s National Gallery, included:
+In June of 1996, an unprecedented event took place, when London’s National Gallery of Art hung Christ Among The Doctors, a Painting Study (c.1472-95 or c.1500-05) by Leonardo side-by-side with the National Gallery’s Christ Among The Doctors (c.1515-30) by Luini.
+Hosted by Dr. Nicolas Penny, then Curator of Renaissance Paintings (now, Director) of London’s National Gallery, Dering and a team of international experts flew to London, to review the scientific forensic analysis of the Leonardo and view a side-by-side comparison between Leonardo’s study and Luini’s finished painting.
+Participants in the June 1996 viewing of the two Christ Among The Doctors paintings included: